insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

 *   **Portfolio Page Enhancements**:
     *   **Taxonomy Display**: Added "Classification" section to the Overview tab showing taxonomy code and industry.
     *   **News Search**: Added a search bar to the News section for custom Perplexity queries.
-    *   **Integrated Config Testing**: Moved the "Test Configuration" file upload directly into the Config Guide editor panel for a streamlined workflow.
+    *   **Integrated Config Testing**: Merged file upload into the Config Guide assistant panel.
+Users can drag & drop files directly onto the assistant to trigger a dry-run extraction test.

 ### Features Added